For questions that we haven't managed to answer please email us and we will get back to you as soon as possible.

 - Personal medication (please let us know of any pre-existing medical conditions before participating in any whitewater trip)

 Please note when choosing your clothes for the trip/expedition, please try to be sensitive of local culture.
-Many of our river journeys go through remote areas where local people traditionallly dress conservatively.
-If you dress in short or tight clothes you may cause offence and you will almost certainly gather a crowd of interested followers!
-And on many of our overnight trips the bags will join us on the river in our gear raft
+Many of our river journeys go through remote areas where local people traditionally dress conservatively.
+If you dress in short or tight clothes you may cause offense and you will almost certainly gather a crowd of interested followers!

 When joining our expedition trips, you will be given 100liter dry bags that will be shared between two.
 It is best to pack into a rucksack that can be put inside these dry bags.